sam-github/pcap-lua/README.txt

--- cap = pcap.open_live(source, snaplen, promisc, to_ms)
+-- cap = pcap.open_live(device, snaplen, promisc, timeout)

 Open a source device to read packets from.

-source is the physical device (defaults to "any") snaplen is the size to capture (defaults to 0, max possible) promisc is whether to set the device into promiscuous mode (default is false) to_ms is the timeout for reads in milliseconds (default is 0, forever)
+- device is the physical device (defaults to "any")
+- snaplen is the size to capture, where 0 means max possible (defaults to 0)
+- promisc is whether to set the device into promiscuous mode (default is false)
+- timeout is the timeout for reads in seconds (default is 0, return if no packets available)